martymcflywa/ecu/year_1/sem_1/CSG1132_communicating_in_an_it_environment/0b_assignment_1b/dev/roadmap.md

 - Amount of male and female Facebook users
 	- Kimbrough2013
-		- Hargittai (2008) equal amount of men and women
+		- Hargittai (2007) equal amount of men and women in SNS use in general
+			- Specifically for Facebook, women Facebook users = 56%
+			- Not exactly equal
+			- See Hargittai2013 results, contradicts this statement
 		- Taylor (2009) 57% women 43% men
 	- Refer to Facebook.com for total users
 - Women use Facebook to compare themselves with other people more than men